10 September Poems

 As August bows its head and fades away,

-September emerges with resounding grace.
+September brings resounding grace.

 The bruised sky dons a cloak of somber gray,